phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ### Test InfluxDB & Telegraf

-Run the following influxdb3 command to query the data o verify it's being stored in InfluxDB using Telegraf.
+Run the following influxdb3 command to query the data using SQL to verify it's being stored in InfluxDB using Telegraf.

 `influxdb3 query --dbname=cpu "SELECT * FROM cpu LIMIT 10"`